-Talk to the parents of any rising elementary, middle or high school student about school choice and they lead with this one question: Private or public?
-Which one is right?
-The short answer: Both.
+Talk to the parents of any rising elementary, middle or high school student about school choice and they lead with this one question: Is public or private school right for my child?
+The short answer is: Both are.

 Families have many reasons for choosing either a public or private school.
 Those reasons evolve as a child grows.
 Entering one type of school doesn’t mean that school will be right for the child later on.
 Needless to say, there’s a lot to consider.
 Here are the many pros I hear parents list.

 - Our family believes in public education and wants to support an institution fundamental to our democratic society.

 - We want a neighborhood community for our children.

 - Public education is funded by tax dollars and is virtually free (other than contributions to school fundraising that sometimes fund services at schools).

 - Our student needs support that’s made possible by a smaller class size.
 (Over my years of practice, I’ve found the average class size in private school ranges from 12 to 20 students.)

 - Our family values, including religious affiliation, align better with the philosophy of a particular private school.